-Harappa and Mohenjo-Daro
+Harappa and Mohenjo Daro

-The ancient people of the Indus River Valley had highly a developed knowledge of mathematics and a sophisticated system of weights and measures.
-The bricks in different cities are the exact same size.
-This suggests that the cities may have has the same government.
+The ancient people of the Indus River Valley had a highly advanced knowledge of mathematics and a sophisticated system of weights and measures.
+The bricks–even those used in different cities–are the same size, suggesting that the cities may have had the same government.